griffithlab/rnabio.org/_posts/0008-07-01-Differentiation_trajectory.md

 merged_cds <- learn_graph(merged_cds, use_partition = FALSE) # graph learned across all partitions
 ```

 Monocle3 requires you to choose a starting point or root for the calculated trajectories.
-Running the function `order_cells` will open a pop-up window where you can interactively choose where you want your roots to be.
+Running the function `order_cells` will open a pop-up window where you can interactively choose where you want your roots to be. **Note that you have to allow pop-ups for this function because it opens a window to choose the roots in, your browser might have this disabled.**

 ```R
 merged_cds <- order_cells(merged_cds)